mattlorelle/Minesweeper-Game/README.md

 # Minesweeper-Game
-Simple implementation of the classic game minesweeper written in C++ using the SFML external library
+Simple implementation of the classic game minesweeper written in C++ using the SFML external library.
+Originally written in March of 2018.